CenturyLinkCloud/APIDocs/Webhooks/configuring-webhooks-and-consuming-notifications.md

 ### Description

 Webhooks make it possible to subscribe to key events that occur in the CenturyLink Cloud.
 In this article, we will walk through how to create a Webhook listener, configure a Webhook, and receive a notification.
-For general details on Webhooks, read the <a href="/api-docs/v2#webhooks-faq">Webhook FAQs</a>.
+For general details on Webhooks, read the [Webhook FAQs](webhooks-faq.md).

 ### Prerequisites